cnorick/curse-of-strahd-notes/Characters/Donavich.md

 (LN male human acolyte)
+**Voice**: Always seems to be kinda out of breath and almost crying

 ## Playing Donavich
 - His voice is hoarse and weak from praying throughout the night
 - He's basically driven himself insane and acts frantic